Social Media for Architects: 5 Secrets to Success

 Growing a booming social media following takes commitment.
 You can’t expect results to appear overnight.
 So, if you’re looking to improve your social media, you need to put in the work, and do it right!

-We’ve asked our resident digital marketing experts to share their top tips so you can harness the full potential of social media.
+We’ve asked our resident digital marketing experts to share their top tips so you can harness the full potential of social media for architects.

 Make a Start!

 Stop overthinking and make the jump, you won’t improve your social media by thinking about it.
 We learn from practising, so create your posts, share them, and learn from them.
 Don’t let fear stop you from reaping the benefits of social media marketing.

 You have the freedom to experiment and share whatever you like, and if you change your mind you can just delete it.

 If you’re stuck with where to start, take inspiration from architecture brands you admire, or even competitors.
 What are they doing well?
 How could you improve from their posts?
 Use this to get ideas for content, but make it your own!